 - Continue using the same sleep sack your baby used in your room - if they used a weighted wearable blanket from Dreamland Baby, for example, this recognizable comfort will continue to help them sleep.
 And this option is completely safe unlike typical blankets...more on that here.

 Steps to Move Your Baby Into Their Own Room

 Once you have your baby's room set up in a safe and comfortable way, it's time to make the move.
 And chances are, you worked hard on your little one's nursery and it's probably so darling...it's time they finally started using it, don't you think?!

 Here's what we recommend at Little Winks Sleep:

 1.)
 Your baby should have her first sleep in her crib at nighttime.

 This is important.
 By going straight for nighttime sleep in the crib and not for naps here and there, your baby will quickly see that this is now where they sleep all the time.
 Going back and forth will just confuse your baby.
-Additionally, nighttime is the easiest time of day for your little one to fall asleep because of the increased melatonin that occurs when it starts to get dark out.
+Additionally, nighttime is the easiest time of day for your little one to fall asleep when it starts to get dark out.

 With that said, you can spend your day playing before baby’s first night in her new room to make baby feel at ease.
 Several 10-15 minute periods of playtime in their new room throughout the day will help your baby feel safe and learn her new environment.